-Beef Pares are cubed beef briskets cooked with different spices and tenderized to perfection.
-The aroma of this dish alone is really enticing and the flavor is so captivating as if someone is whispering in your subconscious mind to go and get more.
+Beef Pares are cubed beef briskets cooked with spices and tenderized to perfection.
+The aroma of this dish alone is enticing.
+The taste is captivating.
+You will surely ask for more after tasting it.

-Try this sumptuous Beef Pares recipe.
+Try this Beef Pares Recipe.
 Let me know what you think.

 - 2 pieces star anise

-- Place the oil in a pan then heat-up.
-Saute the onion, garlic, and ginger.
+- Heat oil in a cooking pot or pressure cooker.
+Saute onion, garlic, and ginger.